peter88213/nv_tlview/docs/nv_tlview/README.rst

    Shift the timeline so that the earliest event is visible at the left side.

 Last event
-   Shift the timeline so that the latest event is visible at the right side.
+   Shift the timeline so that the whole latest event is visible at the right side.

+Selected section
+   Shift the timeline so that the section selected in the *novelibre* project tree is visible at the left side.

 "Substitutions" menu